MarcelliMentore/rusty/integrations/fetch-ai-engine/README.md

 **Attributes:**

 - `version`: The version of the response model (default is "v1").
-- `type`: The type of the response, based on `vitruviaResponseType`.
+- `type`: The type of the response, based on `cerebraResponseType`.
 - `request_id`: An optional identifier for the request.
 - `agent_address`: An optional address of the agent.
 - `message`: An optional message from the agent.